ModouLaminJagne/Naive-RAG-Chatbot-RAG-BootCamp-Task-1/README.md

 ## 🛡️ Security Notes

-- Never commit API keys to version control
+- Never commit API keys to version control (If you are using any)
 - Use environment variables for production
 - Implement proper rate limiting for production use
 - Consider input sanitization for user queries